bewatts/xelm/README.md

 When adding another problem set, make sure to add the folder name to both `elm-package.json` and `config.json`.

 ### TODO
-- [ ] Put expected vs. actual results in correct order in Accumulate, Leap, and RNA tests
+- [x] Put expected vs. actual results in correct order in Accumulate, Leap, and RNA tests
+- [ ] Add all tests and examples
+- [ ] Get running on Travis

 ## License